 Expect artificial intelligence, big data analytics and ever more computing power to play an increasing role, at the edge and across the end-to-end projects, as we’re really just at the beginning of that IoT data deluge.
 And that’s not all: as is the case with data overall, most collected IoT data are not used or fully exploited and often sit and wait for the right use case in which they can fit.
 This will increase the IoT data deluge even further.

 According to 2017 research from 451 Research the IoT data storm for now mainly leads to increasing investments in storage infrastructure, network edge/perimeter equipment and server infrastructure.
 Yet, while companies are processing IoT workloads at the edge today to improve security, process real-time operational action triggers, and reduce IoT data storage and transport requirements as the company found, this will change fast.

 Reasons for the exponential growth of the Internet of Things

 So, why this exponential growth of the Internet of Things and, admittedly, equally exponential growth of the attention for it, sometimes feeling like a hype?

 Well, first of all Internet of Things today is effectively hyped (yet, at the same time very real).
 Gartner’s Hype cycle for emerging technologies shows that the Internet of Things is at the peak of inflated expectations (while NFC is reaching the slope of enlightenment).

 There are numerous reasons for the growing attention for the Internet of Things.
 While you will often will read about the decreasing costs of storage, processing and material or the third platform with the cloud, big data, smart (mobile) technologies/devices, etc. there certainly is also a societal/people dimension with a strong consumer element.

-The flavors of IoT: the Industrial Internet of Things
+The Industrial Internet of Things (IIoT)

 The Internet of Things, the Internet of Everything, the Consumer Internet of Things, so many terms that it becomes confusing.